dbgarlisch/glyph-domainsToBc/docs/DomainsToBc_API.md

     # GUID values will start at 100
     pw::DomainsToBc::setFirstGUID 100

-    # Used for xx when a domain name does not end in "-nn" id.
+    # Used for %EntNameId% when a domain name does not end in "-nn" id.
     pw::DomainsToBc::setDefaultEntNameId "X"

     # Force all domains to get new BCs